wlonk/arcadia/arcadia.md

 on to is token-gain.
 If your reputation is damaged, token gain can become much harder.

-Kit: Perception rolls: what happens when you fail?
-How does it drive forward?
-Adjust ranges.
-Maybe have a "let something slip" mechanic in conflicts?
-Suits on perception roles are wrong as they stand, too.
-Clarifying questions are usually very targeted.

 The gossip session turns too much into groupthink.
 I think you need to ask the table to agree on whether you hit each of your three things.
 It needs to be very clearly structured: you go around and ask "did I do X?" and only if no one